-Williamson did his best Michael Jordan impression and dunked from the free-throw line a month later.
+Williamson did his best MJ impression and dunked from the free-throw line a month later.

-He showcased his leaping ability in his lone college basketball season on ESPN and during his rookie campaign in the NBA.
+He showcased his leaping ability in his lone college basketball season on ESPN.
+He hasn't come down since becoming an NBA player.

 Cassius Stanley Breaks Zion's Vertical Jump Record

-Gravity is still plotting how to stop this man.
-As one of the rarest combinations of size and dunking ability, Williamson’s health is all that stands between him defying it for a long time.
+Gravity is still plotting how to stop the Nike/Jordan Brand athlete.
+As one of the rarest combinations of size and dunking ability, Williamson's health is all that stands between him defying it for a long time.

 MORE: Zion Williamson's 70-Yard Football Throw Showed His Crazy Strength